How to Encourage Family Fitness

 With school out, summer break is the perfect time to set fitness goals for your family.
 Getting enough exercise throughout the day is important for adults, but it can be even more important for growing kids and teens.
-Regular exercise for kids doesn’t just increase physical fitness—it can also help improve concentration, academic scores, self-esteem, healthy growth and more.
+Regular exercise for kids doesn’t just increase physical fitness—it can also help improve thinking, memory skills, mood, healthy growth and more.1

 Of course, exercise shouldn’t feel like homework for you or your kids, so make it fun!
 To help your family get active and stay active, try these all-ages family fitness ideas: